-Research interests: My group's research interests are in feedback control theory and its application to synthetic biology.
+Research interests: My group's research interests are in feedback control theory, optimization and their application to synthetic biology.

 The goal of our research is to establish engineering-oriented mathematical and experimental platforms that synergistically work together to enhance design process of large-scale biomolecular systems, or biocircuits, that perform complex dynamical tasks in microbes.

 We are developing model identification, analysis and biocircuit design tools using mathematical techniques in feedback control and optimization.
 We are also building experimental platforms such as microfluidic devices that supplement mathematical models with theoretically meaningful data.
 More details can be found in Research.

 Please feel free to contact, if you are interested in studying or working in/with my group.

 Sep.
 2018: Our paper "Bounding Transient Moments of Stochastic Chemical Reactions" by Y. Sakurai and Y. Hori was accepted for publication in IEEE Control Systems Letters.
 Early access version is available (early access, arXiv)

 Sep.
 2018: Ayaka Wakamei presented a conference paper "A microfluidic actuator for dynamic control of chemical reactions" by A. Wakamei and Y. Hori at SICE 2018.

 Sep.
 2018: Our collaborator presented a conference paper "Mathematical modeling identifies the conditions required for RNA-based oscillator" by T. Yamada, Y. Hori, S. Suzuki, S. Kawasaki, N. Hiroi, H. Saito, A. Funahashi at SICE 2018.